 One of the New Year resolutions you made was to get writing asap – and to stop just thinking about it!
 You’ve even written this on a sticky note and stuck it up on the toilet wall at home, for everyone who goes there to see – including you.

-You feel that if you were to write a book, like a memoir, or an instruction book, or a fiction, you could help others with it.
+You feel that if you were to write a book, like a memoir, a how-to book or a fiction, you could help others with it.
 Your words will put some light into the world that needs it.

 You want to reach out to as many people as you can with your experiences, ideas, knowledge, storytelling … and to make a difference in the lives of your family, friends, clients, community, or the whole wide world!